-Category Amount in (a)(1) institutional dollars Amount in (a)(2) dollars, if applicable Amount in (a)(3) dollars, if applicable Explanatory Notes Costs related to operating additional class sections to enable social distancing, such as those for hiring more instructors and increasing campus hours of operations.
-Campus safety and operations.
+Category Amount in (a)(1) institutional dollars Amount in (a)(2) dollars, if applicable Amount in (a)(3) dollars, if applicable Explanatory Notes Campus safety and operations.
 2 Purchasing, leasing, or renting additional instructional equipment and supplies (such as laboratory equipment or computers) to reduce the number of students sharing equipment or supplies during a single class period and to provide time for disinfection between uses.
-3752.30 Laptops for instructor and staff to facilitate Distance Learning and Remote work.
+11,385.39 Loaner Laptops for students to borrow for Online Exams.
+Laptops for instructor and staff to facilitate Distance Learning and Remote work.
+Modular Skills Trainers for Labs for each student to reduce the number of students sharing equipment.
 Replacing lost revenue due to reduced enrollment.
 Replacing lost revenue from non-tuition sources (i.e., cancelled ancillary events; disruption of food service, dorms, childcare or other facilities; cancellation of use of campus venues by other organizations, lost parking revenue, etc.).
 3 Purchasing faculty and staff training in online instruction; or paying additional funds to staff who are providing training in addition to their regular job responsibilities.
-7904.98 Faculty and Staff Training and Professional Development in Distance Education Purchasing, leasing, or renting additional equipment or software to enable distance learning, or upgrading campus wi-fi access or extending open networks to parking lots or public spaces, etc. 70,629.84 Virtual Clinical Software Applications for students to meet clinical requirements of the nursing program.
+0 Purchasing, leasing, or renting additional equipment or software to enable distance learning, or upgrading campus wi-fi access or extending open networks to parking lots or public spaces, etc. 24,648.81 Virtual Clinical Software Applications for students to meet clinical requirements of the nursing program.
 Zoom Video Conferencing to enable synchronous online classes Online Testing Platforms